urosevic/stock-quote/readme.txt

 == Changelog ==

 = DEV =

+= 0.2.2 (20200811) =
+* Tested: WordPress 5.5-RC2-48768 and PHP 7.4.1
+* Add: New template keyword %company_name% which show descriptive company name even if `show` is set as `symbol`, if definition exists in custom legend.
+* Improve: Made all strings in plugin available for localization.
+* Improve: Retrieve single row of data from DB as Stock Quote has single symbol per shortcode or widget.
+* Improve: Help section on plugin settings page.
+* Simplify: Remove unused variables and improve conditionals for better DRY.
+* Change: FOREX symbol now should be used as `EURGBP` instead of old `EURGBP=X`
+* Change: Remove ASX, SGX and NSE from supported exchanges because AlphaVantage does not provide data for Australian Securities Exchange, Singapore Exchange and National Stock Exchange of India

 = 0.2.1.1 (20200520) =
 * Remove MCX from supported exchanges because AlphaVantage does not provide data for Moscow Stock Exchange